shiyuzh2007/ASR/README.md

 ## Usage
 1)config your *.yaml; 2)python train.py; 3)python evaluate.py

-Source Code for paper:
+## Source Code for paper:
-Syllable-Based Sequence-to-Sequence Speech Recognition with Transformer in Mandarin Chinese.pdf A Comparison of Modeling Units in Sequence-to-Sequence Speech Recognition with the Transformer on Mandarin Chinese.pdf
+1)Zhou, S., Dong, L., Xu, S., & Xu, B. (2018).
+Syllable-Based Sequence-to-Sequence Speech Recognition with the Transformer in Mandarin Chinese. arXiv preprint arXiv:1804.10752.

+2)Zhou, S., Dong, L., Xu, S., & Xu, B. (2018).
+A Comparison of Modeling Units in Sequence-to-Sequence Speech Recognition with the Transformer on Mandarin Chinese. arXiv preprint arXiv:1805.06239.

 Contact
 Raise an issue on github or email to zhoushiyu2013@ia.ac.cn.